aaronrkaufman/FPDS_replication/Aggregation/README.md

 aggregate_fpds_duckdb.py (the recommended, multithreaded DuckDB rewrite) performs the same operations but does the grouping inside DuckDB, collapses duplicates across all shards in one pass, and finishes in about a minute on an SSD.

 Both scripts output a contract‑level Parquet, which is available in Figshare.
 Users can tweak the grouping key or aggregation functions by editing the short configuration block at the top of either script.
-The